This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 1986

-By 1986, the company was selling more than 70 million liters of wine.
-García-Carrión had transformed from a regional to a national company.
-Changes had been made to the company's structure; we primarily scaled the sales network, but we were concerned about remaining solely in the wine sector in the future.
+In 1986, the company sold more than 70 million liters of wine.
+García-Carrión had gone from being a regional company to a national one.
+Changes had been made to the company's structure, mainly in terms of the size of the sales network, but we were concerned about being solely in the wine sector in the future.

-In 1987, in addition to 100% juices, we launched nectars, must, and sangria, all under the Don Simón brand.
+In 1987, in addition to 100% juices, we launched nectars, grape juice, and sangria.
+All under the Don Simón brand.
 Diversification has been one of the pillars on which our company's growth has been based.

 Marketing and advertising